Shooting target: International Practical Shooting Confederation

 In matches organized by the International Practical Shooting Confederation, both steel and paper targets are used.
 Currently the only paper targets used for handgun is the IPSC Target (formerly Classic Target) and the 2/3 scaled down IPSC Mini Target (formerly IPSC Mini Classic Target).
 The center of these paper targets is called the A-zone.
 Additionally, for rifle and shotgun "A3" and "A4" paper targets and the "Universal Target" is used.
 For steel targets, standardized knock down targets called "poppers" are used.
 The two approved designs are the full size "IPSC Popper" (formerly IPSC Classic Popper) and the 2/3 scaled down version "IPSC Mini Popper" (formerly "IPSC Classic Mini Popper"), while the Pepper Popper and Mini Pepper Popper is now obsolete.

 International Shooting Sport Federation

-Within the International Shooting Sport Federation mostly various bullseye targets are used, with variances depending on disciplines.
-For shotgun clay targets are used.
+Within International Shooting Sport Federation disciplines, variations on bullseye targets are used for rifle and pistol events.
+In international competition, electronic scoring targets (ESTs) have replaced physical paper targets, eliminating manual scoring.
+For shotgun disciplines, clay targets are used.